fmxsh/f3c/f3c-spec.md

 | 6   | [terminator definition] |           |            | context       | marker       |
 | 7   | [terminator expression] |           |            | context       | marker       |

+The _dsta_ of 1-5 are considered being _content_. _Content_ is delineated and known trough by syntax, but has no purpose to the syntax itself.

-1-5 is _data_, meaning it is _content_.
-6 and 7 are considered _context_; they are syntactic markers, meaning they are literals part of the syntax and not just data values.
+The _data_ of 6-7 are considered _context_.
+They define data that then is part of the syntax.
+They are syntactic markers, meaning they are literals that are being part of the syntax and serves a syntactical function.

-The term _atomic_ is used, meaning the value is taken as given.
-A non-atomic value is a value that is not taken as given, but is processed in some way.
+The term _atomic_ is used, meaning the data is taken as given.
+Non-atomic data is a such that is not taken as given, but is processed in some way.

 ### Block identifier